Achiral nanostructures: perturbative harmonic generation and dichroism under vortex and vector beams illumination: Analysing particular cases

-Note that interference contribution~\eqref{intensityLCPRCP},~\eqref{intensityLCPRCPinmoredetail} belonging to the expression for the total integral second harmonic intensity $I_{{\ket{L_\ell}},{\ket{R_\ell}}}^{2\omega}$ contains terms like $\cos(\alpha\pm 3\beta)$.
+Note that interference contribution~\eqref{intensityLCPRCP},~\eqref{intensityLCPRCPinmoredetail} belonging to the expression for the total integral second harmonic intensity $I_{{\ket{L_m}},{\ket{R_m}}}^{2\omega}$ contains terms like $\cos(\alpha\pm 3\beta)$.
 These terms are different for different signs of the polarization of the incident beam for the most values of $\alpha$ and $\beta$.
 In other words, the total integral second harmonic intensity $I^{2\omega}$ contains the interference contribution $I^{2\omega,\text{interf.}}$ that depends on the polarization of the incident beam, if angles $\beta$ are not equal to $\pi\nu/3$, where $\nu \in \mathbb {Z}$.
-From the above the conclusion follows: SH-CD appears in nanostructure GaAs[111]$\parallel$z with symmetry $\text{C}_{3\text{v}}$, only if angles $\beta \neq \pi\nu/3$, where $\nu \in \mathbb {Z}$. \paragraph{Comments} {Let us add some additional comments for better understanding the result.} \begin{enumerate} \item {Occurrence of the SH-CD in the structure doesn't depend on the absolute value of the projection of the momentum of the incident vortex $|m^{\text{in}}|$.
-Even though we in details analyzed the case, when the projection of the momentum of the incident vortex $m^{\text{in}}=3s-2$, where $ s \in \mathbb {Z}_+$, nothing will change for the two other cases, when $m^{\text{in}}=3s$ or $m^{\text{in}}=3s-1$ because the dependence of the second harmonic electric field and, as a consequence, of the total integral second harmonic intensity on the sign of the polarization of the incident field are the same for all cases, as it can be seen in expressions~\eqref{integralA1Efield},~\eqref{integralA2Efield},~\eqref{integral1field},~\eqref{integral2field},~\eqref{integral4field} and~\eqref{integral3field}. {The main thing is the interplay between $\Delta m_\chi$ and $\mathfrak n$, which contributes in the same way as it was discussed in~\cite{Nikitina2023-Nonlinearcirculardi}.}} \item {We calculated total integral intensity only for two modes transformed under the same irreducible representation because only between them interference is possible.} \item {Coefficients $A_{ji},B_{ji},C_{ji},D_{ji}$, and $E_{ji}$ can be either real or complex coefficients depending upon whether coefficients $a_{j}^{+},a_{j}^{\prime+},a_{j}^{\prime\prime+}$ from the decomposition of the intensity~\eqref{intensityLCP} are all in-phase or not.
+From the above the conclusion follows: SH-CD can appear appear in nanostructure GaAs[111]$\parallel$z with symmetry $\text{C}_{3\text{v}}$, only if angles $\beta \neq \pi\nu/3$, where $\nu \in \mathbb {Z}$. \paragraph{Comments} {Let us add some additional comments for better understanding the result.} \begin{enumerate} \item {Occurrence of the SH-CD in the structure doesn't depend on the absolute value of the angular momentum projection of the incident vortex $|m^{\text{in}}|$.
+Even though we in details analyzed the case $m^{\text{in}}=3s-2$, where $ s \in \mathbb {Z}_+$, nothing will change for the two other cases, when $m^{\text{in}}=3s$ or $m^{\text{in}}=3s-1$ because the dependence of the second harmonic electric field and, consequently, of the total integral second harmonic intensity on the sign of the polarization of the incident field are the same for all cases, as it can be seen in expressions~\eqref{integralA1Efield},~\eqref{integralA2Efield},~\eqref{integral1field},~\eqref{integral2field},~\eqref{integral4field} and~\eqref{integral3field}. {The main thing is the interplay between $\Delta m_\chi$ and $\mathfrak n$, which contributes in the same way as it was discussed in~\cite{Nikitina2023-Nonlinearcirculardi}.}} \item {We calculated total integral intensity only for two modes transformed under the same irreducible representation because only between them interference is possible.} \item {Coefficients $A_{ji},B_{ji},C_{ji},D_{ji}$, and $E_{ji}$ can be either real or complex coefficients depending upon whether coefficients $a_{j}^{+},a_{j}^{\prime+},a_{j}^{\prime\prime+}$ from the decomposition of the intensity~\eqref{intensityLCP} are all in-phase or not.
 In the case of the real coefficients we need to use at least two-mode approximation to obtain the condition for the appearance of the SH-CD because noninterference terms from the equation~\eqref{longlongintegral} will be just equal to each other for different beam polarizations.
 However, if coefficients are complex, it's enough to use only single-mode approximation because not only interference but also noninterference terms contribute to the SH-CD and it leads to the same result.
-The reason why we made all calculations for the two-mode approximation is that interference contribution works in any case regardless of whether coefficients are complex or real. }
+The reason why we made all calculations for the two-mode approximation is that interference contribution works in any case regardless of whether coefficients are complex or real. } \end{enumerate}